 “Stop that horrible noise, and can you do something useful for me?”
-I asked, adding a calm pleasantry to my voice.
+I asked, the latter part with a calm pleasantry to my voice.

 He got off of the stool, and his boot heel hit the floor.

+Not a boot heel at all, must have been the alley tomcat dumpster diving in the garbage cans again.
+Another night of stinted sleep, with a piercing headache to follow.
+I looked up at the ceiling, swearing that I could smell the beer hissing from the tap.
 I rolled over and looked at the clock, 3:42am.
-Not a boot heel at all, must have been a tomcat in the back alley trying to get into the garbage cans again.
-Another night of stinted sleep, with piercing headache to follow.
-I looked up at the ceiling and swore I could smell the beer hissing from the tap.